Q & A

 How can my student provide feedback, express a concern, or ask a question about their dining experience?

-Dining Services encourages communication from students and are eager to help make their dining experience enjoyable.
 There are many ways in which your student can provide feedback, express a concern, or ask a question related to their dining experience.
 They can:

 - Send an email to diningservices@lasell.edu.

-- Use "Text to Chat," where students can send an annonymous and free text message to a Dining Services Manager.
+- Use "Text to Chat," where students can send an anonymous and free text message to a Dining Services Manager.
 The number to text and additional information can be found on all napkin holders located on tables in Valentine Dining Hall.

 Are there any restaurants/places to eat close to campus?